Anuhyapeddi/Django/README.md

 * serializer.py - here we convert our model to JSON formate which we can access by api.
 * tests.py -  where we write some automated testcases.
 * views.py - where we can create and access out websites request.

-Creating new app and runing in django project:

-* To create a new app - python3 manage.py startapp app_name
-* To make migration - python3 manage.py makemigrations
-* python3 manage.py migrate
-* To run the django application - python3 manage.py runserver

 Django Template Language (NOTE: Avoid this if you are working with backend)